Getty Images 1314452579

 📚 Primary School

-Primary‑aged children are ready to take their understanding a little further.
-Our programs encourage them to think about earning, saving, spending, and sharing in ways that feel relevant to their everyday lives.
-Through engaging activities, community partnerships, and our work with Children’s University, we help students connect financial ideas with real experiences — empowering them to make thoughtful decisions as they grow.
+Primary‑aged children are ready to take their understanding a little further — encouraging them to think about earning, saving, spending, and sharing in ways that feel relevant to their everyday lives.
+Through engaging activities, community partnerships, and our work with Children’s University, we're helping students connect financial ideas with real experiences — empowering them to make thoughtful decisions as they grow.

 Build Primary Skills